dymaczew/fs20icam/LabGuides/Exercise4/README.md

 ![](images/2020-01-15-13-33-53.png)

-Give your test a name
+Give your test a name and description.

 ![](images/2020-01-15-13-35-24.png)